dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 ## Cluster and capacity requirements

-Dapr is supported on Kubernetes 1.23 or higher.
+Dapr support for Kubernetes is aligned with [Kubernetes Version Skew Policy](https://kubernetes.io/releases/version-skew-policy/).

 For a production-ready Kubernetes cluster deployment, we recommended you run a cluster of at least 3 worker nodes to support a highly-available control plane installation.